roothuntervn/CTF-Writeup/Newark-Academy-CTF-2019/README.md

 [rsa.txt](Files/rsa.txt)

 #### Solution
 This is a RSA chal.
 We have public key (n,c), and we also have private key (d).
-That's enough for decryption.\s [RSA_0.py](Code/RSA_0.py)
+That's enough for decryption.

+[RSA_0.py](Code/RSA_0.py)

 #### Flag